telerik/winforms-docs/gridview/populating-with-data/binding-to-entityframework-using-database-first-approach.md

-1. The final step is to save the changes to the database when the form closes.
+4\.
+The final step is to save the changes to the database when the form closes.
 For this purpose we need to subscribe to the FormClosing event of the Form and add the following code in the event handle:
-            #_[C#]_

 {{source=..\SamplesCS\GridView\PopulatingWithData\BindingToEntityFrameworkDatabaseFirst.cs region=saveChanges}}
 {{source=..\SamplesVB\GridView\PopulatingWithData\BindingToEntityFrameworkDatabaseFirst.vb region=saveChanges}}